 Progression is defined as the student's movement through the required sequence of courses for the nursing major.

-At the end of the freshman year, if a nursing student's cumulative GPA falls below a 2.75 the student will be withdrawn from the program.
-At the end of the first semester of the sophomore year, and every semester thereafter, if a nursing student's cumulative GPA falls below 2.75 the student will be placed on probation the subsequent semester and must raise the cumulative GPA to 2.75 by the end of that semester.
-If a 2.75 cumulative GPA is not attained by the end of the probationary semester, the student will be withdrawn from nursing.
-At the end of the sophomore year, and every semester thereafter, if the nursing major course cumulative GPA falls below 2.50, the student will be placed on probation the subsequent semester and must raise the nursing major cumulative GPA to 2.50 by the end of that semester.
-If a 2.50 nursing major cumulative GPA is not attained by the end of the probationary semester, the student will be withdrawn from nursing.
-A student who has been withdrawn from nursing because of a cumulative GPA lower than 2.75 must raise his/her GPA prior to application for readmission.
-A student who has been withdrawn from the program because of a nursing major GPA less than 2.50 may request readmission to the program after being out of the major at least one fall or spring semester.
+- At the end of the FRESHMAN YEAR, if a nursing student's cumulative GPA falls below a 2.75 the student will be withdrawn from the program. - At the end of the FIRST SEMESTER of SOPHMORE YEAR, and every semester thereafter, if a nursing student's cumulative GPA falls below 2.75 the student will be placed on probation the subsequent semester and must raise the cumulative GPA to 2.75 by the end of that semester. - If a 2.75 cumulative GPA is not attained by the end of the probationary semester, the student will be withdrawn from nursing. - At the END OF SOPHOMORE YEAR AND EVERY SEMESTER THEREAFTER, if the nursing major course cumulative GPA falls below 2.50, the student will be placed on probation the subsequent semester and must raise the nursing major cumulative GPA to 2.50 by the end of that semester. - If a 2.50 nursing major cumulative GPA is not attained by the end of the probationary semester, the student will be withdrawn from nursing. - A student who has been withdrawn from nursing because of a cumulative GPA lower than 2.75 must raise his/her GPA prior to application for readmission. - A student who has been withdrawn from the program because of a nursing major GPA less than 2.50 may request readmission to the program after being out of the major at least one fall or spring semester.
 (See request for Readmission.)
-Rev. 03/2015